Adenomatous polyposis coli: Role in cancer

 Another mutation is carried by approximately 6 percent of people of Ashkenazi (eastern and central European) Jewish heritage.
 This mutation results in the substitution of the amino acid lysine for isoleucine at position 1307 in the APC protein (also written as I1307K or Ile1307Lys).
-This change was initially thought to be harmless but has recently been shown to be associated with a 10 to 20 percent increased risk of colon cancer.
+This change has been shown to be associated with an increased risk of colon cancer, with moderate effect size.
+APC I1307K has also been implicated as a risk factor for certain other cancers.